 Flag Identifier - Look up a flag you want to identify, or play around with it, seeing what flags line up with what design elements you choose.
 Not just national flags, either, so there are some pretty out-there designs here.

 Institute of Heraldry - US Army heraldry.

-Mooney's Flag Detective - Look up flags by appearance, rather than country.
+Mooney's Flag Detective - Another site to look up flags by appearance, rather than country.